-In an effort to encourage fellowship among the School of Theology community there is a faculty/staff/student retreat each academic year.
-There is both scheduled and unscheduled time set aside for spiritual enrichment through prayer, recreation, small and large group activities, and shared meals.
+Each academic year, there is a retreat for faculty, staff, and students to encourage fellowship among the McAfee community.
+At the retreat, the whole McAfee community engages with one another and with their own spiritual lives.
+There is both scheduled and unscheduled time set aside for spiritual enrichment for our community through prayer, recreation, small and large group activities, and shared meals.
 The retreat is mandatory for all Spiritual Formation students.
+Many students choose to go on the retreat each year even after they have completed the Spiritual Formation requirement.